sergiomanzanero/sergiomanzanero.github.io/assets/bower_components/ghosthunter/README.md

   git clone https://github.com/jamalneufeld/ghostHunter.git --recursive
 ```

-After cloning, the ghostHunter module will be located at `assets/ghostHunter/dist/jquery.ghosthunter.js`. <a name="r3" href="#f3">[3]</a> This is a human-Leer...able "raw" copy of the module, and can be loaded directly in your theme templates for testing.
+After cloning, the ghostHunter module will be located at `assets/ghostHunter/dist/jquery.ghosthunter.js`. <a name="r3" href="#f3">[3]</a> This is a human-readable "raw" copy of the module, and can be loaded directly in your theme templates for testing.
 (It will run just fine, but it contains a lot of whitespace and comments, and should be "minified" for production use [see below]).

 To test the module in your template, add the following line, after JQuery is loaded.
 Typically this will be near the bottom of a file `default.hbs`, in the top folder of the theme directory.